 by The Company of Animals

-The leash might appear basic at first glance but it offers a lot for dog owners who struggle to control their dogs.
-The leash is available in two sizes and colors.
+The leash might appear basic at first glance, but it offers many dog owners who struggle to control their dogs.
+It is available in two sizes and colors.

-The leash is made from a soft padded material that goes easy on your hands and it is very comfortable to use.
+The leash is made from a soft padded material that goes easy on your hands and is very comfortable to use.

 For example, different rings provide different functions: